kyriacosn/spatial-phenotypes-of-puncta/README.md

 </p>

 and we quantify the spatial phenotype of the point patterns.
-The figure bellow summarizes the simulations, marginal posterior distributions and predicted fields
+The figure bellow summarizes the simulations, marginal posterior distributions and predicted fields.
+For the full details on fitting look at `analysis_inlabru_synthetic_data.Rmd`

 <p align="center">
   <img src="figures/synthetic_data_results.png" alt="synthetic data results" width="60%"/>